nus-cs2103-AY2425S1/ip/docs/README.md

 Donk is an ultra intelligent chatbot that can help you to organize your life.
 Sort it out now with Donk!

+# Installation

+Make sure you have the Java FX version of Zulu17, which can be found [here](https://www.azul.com/downloads/?package=jdk#zulu)

+From [releases](https://github.com/AppleJem/ip/releases), downloaded the latest version of Donk.jar.

+Then, run it using the command `java -jar donk.jar`

 # Features

 ## Adding ToDos